 §555.40.
 Reinstatement.

-Applicants who previously were licensed and in good standing in Texas may obtain a new license without reexamination if they:
+An applicant who previously was licensed and in good standing in Texas may obtain a new license without taking the examination required by §555.18 of this chapter (relating to Examinations) if the applicant :

-(1) are licensed in good standing in another state;
+(1) is licensed in good standing in another state;

-(2) practiced in that state for at least the preceding two years before the date of their current licensure application; and
+(2) practiced in that state for at least the preceding two years before the date of the current licensure application; and

-(3) pay DADS a $500 reactivation fee.
+(3) pays the Texas Health and Human Services a reactivation fee.

 §555.41.
 Licensure of Persons with Criminal Backgrounds.

-(a) DADS considers an applicant's or a licensee's conviction of a crime related to the duties, responsibilities and job performance of an administrator as a potential basis for:

-(1) denying an initial or renewal application for licensure; and
+(a) Subject to subsection (f) of this section, the Texas Health and Human Services Commission (HHSC) may disqualify an applicant or licensee from taking an examination required by §555.18 of this chapter (relating to Examinations), may deny an initial or renewal application for licensure, or impose:

-(1) (2) imposing a sanction listed in §18.57 of this chapter (relating to Schedule of Sanctions)
+(1) a sanction listed in §555.57 of this chapter (relating to Schedule of Sanctions) if the applicant or licensee has been convicted of;

-.
+(A) an offense that directly relates to the duties and responsibilities of a nursing facility administrator (NFA);

+(B) an offense listed in Article 42A.054, Code of Criminal Procedure; or

+(C) a sexually violent offense, as defined by Article 62.001, Code of Criminal Procedure.

-(b) DADS considers the following when determining if a criminal conviction directly relates to the duties and responsibilities of a nursing facility administrator:
+(b) HHSC considers the following when determining if a criminal conviction directly relates to the duties, responsibilities, and job performance of a nursing facility administrator(NFA):

 (1) the nature and seriousness of the crime;